hww/XiKeyboard/README.md

 The asset for Unity with keyboard manager similar to keyboard manager of Emacs. <sup>Work In Progress</sup>

-# Key Even
+# Key Modifyers

-The KeyEvent is container with KeyCode and key modfyers.
-The modifyers packed to most significant bits.
-Every key press will convert KeyCode to the KeyEvent and send to current input buffer<sup>Read Below</sup>
+Key modifyers encoded as most significant bits of integer value.
+The virutal key _Pseudo_ used to generate pseudo keys<sup>Read Below</sup>.

 | Modifier                 | Bit         |
 |--------------------------|-------------|